alifgufron/bashforge/telegram-cli/README.md

 ## Features

 - Send text messages, photos, and documents.
-- Emojis and HTML formatting supported in messages.
+- Emojis and HTML formatting supported in messages, including automatic interpretation of `\n` for newlines.
 - Read message content from `stdin` for easy piping with other commands.
 - Silent notifications.
 - External configuration files (system-wide and per-user).